Repo review subscription, a recurring senior look at code, CVEs and architecture

 Monthly or weekly, what fits me?

 It depends on your repo's pace.
-With calm development a monthly code review (Watch) is often enough.
+With calm development a monthly code review (Oversight) is often enough.
 If you ship weekly or more and have releases coming up, Guard or Launch fit better.
 In the fit-check we take a quick look at your repo and recommend the right cadence.

 Do you need write access to the repo?